Mimi97-aqua/llm/Project 2/README.md

     print(results)
     ```
    * **_Cosine similarity_** is used to measure the similarity between the vectors of the query and the vectors of the documents in the database.
 Through this, documents are ranked based o similarity and the first result is given (that with the top most similarity.)
+   * **_Note:_** In the case where more than 1 result is required, the document with the smallest distance is the one with the top-most similarity.